scylladb/scylla-code-samples/deploy_and_install_scylla_ansible_script/README.md

-List all facts collected by ansible, on the host group: "ansible -i servers.ini servers -m setup | less"
+List all facts collected by ansible, on the host group: "ansible -i servers_example.ini servers -m setup | less"
 - To filter specific facts use: -a "filter=ansible_distribution*"